appcelerator-archive/qe-appium/README.md

   app: '/Users/wluu/github/qe-appium/KitchenSink/build/iphone/build/Products/Debug-iphonesimulator/KitchenSink.app',
   ...
   ```
   c.
-Start Appium by running `appium`
+Start Appium by running `appium`.

   d.
 Open another terminal window and in this repo, run `npm run test-ios`.
 This will launch the specified iOS simulator, install the KitchenSink and Webdriver apps to the simulator, and start running the mocha tests.

 3. To run only against Android (Genymotion emulator only):

   a.
-Launch a Genymotion emulator
+Launch a Genymotion emulator.

   b.
-Only build (don't run) the KitchenSink app for Android e.g: `appc run -p android --build-only`
+Only build (don't run) the KitchenSink app for Android e.g: `appc run -p android --build-only`.

   c.
 In `test/ks_android_test.js` on lines [30-34](./test/ks_android_test.js#L30-L34), specify the Android version running in the Genymotion emulator, emulator device (from `adb devices`), the `.apk` generated from the previous step, the app package (app id), and the app activity e.g:
   ```